 Investors loan districts money by purchasing the district's debt.
 Because interest on municipal debt is usually exempt from federal and state taxes, these investors are looking to shelter income from taxation.
 The demand for tax-exempt debt is always subject to investors' evaluation of tax-exempt securities versus higher yielding but taxable investments such as stocks or U.S. Treasury bonds.
-See table, Tax Exemption Benefits to Investors, left.

-Districts typically have no direct contact with investors who purchase the district's debt.
+(See table, Tax Exemption Benefits to Investors, left.)
+When deciding on the relative value of a tax-exempt offering, investors are not only looking at the bond yield but also its relative value as far as maturity structure, future liquidity and its credit quality.
+The weighting given to credit quality and liquidity can explain why a tax-exempt bond may often trade at a yield equal to or higher than a comparably termed U.S. Treasury security.
+In a public sale, districts typically have no direct contact with investors who purchase the district's debt.
 The underwriter is the district's agent in contacting investors and selling the debt to them.
 Many different investors may purchase smaller pieces of a district's bond issue.
 The competition between investors who all want to buy a piece of the issue can help lower the interest rates issuers receive.
 Districts should understand what kinds of investors purchase municipal securities.